 The Beachbody Hammer and Chisel workout is the brainchild of two Beachbody alums: Sagi Kalev and Autumn Calabrese.

-The somewhat wonky program lacks logical structure and leaves many users muttering, “why?”
+Unlike Tony Horton’s 22 Minute Hard Corps, the somewhat wonky program lacks logical structure and leaves many users muttering, “why?”
 But if you’re chasing a complete body re-transformation, here’s what H & C is all about:

 - Shedding fat and uncovering muscle definition

 - Using basic at-home fitness equipment to build a more aesthetic physique

 - SSP training (which stands for Stabilization, Strength, and Power)

 - Resistance training, cardio, and everything in between